ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-onwindows10.rst

 .. note::

-    The released Ubuntu on Windows does not have access to USB serial peripherals, so the --upload option in waf will not work.
+    The released WSL does not have access to USB serial peripherals, so the --upload option in waf will not work.
 The compiled binary must be uploaded to your flight controller using another tool, such as MissionPlanner as a "Custom Firmware".
-    If you wish to upload via waf, at time of writing USB serial access is only available in the Windows Insider releases of Windows Support for Linux (WSL), which requires you to join the Windows Insider program. https://insider.windows.com/GettingStarted
+    If you wish to upload via waf, at time of writing USB serial access is only available in the Windows Insider releases of Windows Subsystem for Linux (WSL), which requires you to join the Windows Insider program. https://insider.windows.com/GettingStarted

 .. tip::